 Instagram branding continues to be one of the best ways to brand your business out of any social media outlet available to the market.
 The company is consistently expanding with new tools like Instagram Live and Instagram Stories – tools that can help to brand a business.
-Here are some vetted tips on how to use Instagram branding to ensure that everyone knows exactly what your business is all about in 2017.
+Here are some vetted tips on how to use Instagram branding to ensure that everyone knows exactly what your business is all about.

 Using the Visual in Instagram Branding

 Instagram has always been about pictures, and now, moving pictures (movies, slideshows, etc.).
 You can actually go overboard with the placement of your physical logo if you incorporate it properly.
 Adding small watermarks to your photos in a corner of each picture is one option.
 Make sure that you also brand the placement of this logo by putting it in the same place every time.

 You can also include your logo in the content.
 For instance, content creators such as the Hodge Twins place their brand in every picture, up front and center.
 You may say that you do not see any watermarks!
 This is because the Hodge Twins’ brand is the fact that they are twins with extraordinary physiques.
 They are both in every picture, and they are always showing off their physical prowess.

 Your brand can easily be a call or a catchphrase that is worked into every piece of content.
 This strategy works especially well for content creators, especially vloggers, who rely on their personality (and ranting) to sell.
 Audio features are becoming more robust alongside video on Instagram, but you can brand your videos quite simply by repeating the phrase during each piece.

 One of the best ways to use audio is to draw attention to the new Shoppable Instagram tool that connects content to ecommerce pages.
 Many content creators make it a point to call it out in each video with a funny phrase that also fits well with the creator’s personality.